- 1 Week trek

 This region in Eastern Himalaya is different than Western Himalayan states of Uttarakhand and Himachal Pradesh.
 There are differences in religious practices which reflect in local culture and thus in the people behaviour.
 Majorly Buddhism is followed in Nepali and Tibetan ethnicity.
 People are friendly, helping and smiling.
 Though your major meals will consist standardised Indian meals (Rice, Roti, Dal, vegetables etc.) but expect mix of local noddles soup, momo, chow mein in lunch or snacks.

-Access to Sandakphu trek base (Chitrey):
+Access to trek base (Chitrey, 3 Km above Maneybhanjung):

-To reach the trek base Chitrey the access in from NJP/Siliguri/Bagdogra.
+To reach the trek base Chitrey the access is from NJP/Siliguri/Bagdogra.
 For details on how to reach nearest railways station/airport and move to trek base independently/public transportation check the details in GETTING THERE TAB.

 Mobile network and battery charging facility during your Sandakphu trek: